hyosung11/Launch-School/Courses/JS109/glossary.md

 #### `String.prototype.includes()`

 The `includes` method takes a string as the argument and returns a boolean signifying whether that string exists within the string that `includes` was called on.
+The search is case-sensitive.

 ```sh
 > 'One potato, two potato, three potato, four'.includes('three')